leewtai/leewtai.github.io/courses/stat_computing/README.md

 #[10] ""             "Aug 05, 1989"
 ```
 What to notice?
-- Some birthdays are missing
+- Some birthdays are recorded as empty strings
 - When the birthdays are not missing, the first few records suggest a format:
-  - the first 3 characters correspond to the month
+  - the first 3 characters correspond to the month in abbreviated letters, the
+    first being capitalized and the others lowercased.
   - the 5th to 6th character correspond to the day (notice the 11th record used
     `05` instead of `5` to indicate the day)
   - the 9th to 12th character correspond to the year
-- We have not seen the other records so the format may not hold
+- We have not seen the other records so the format may not hold, e.g. we could see
+  `"12 18, 1983"` in other records.

-This format suggests that we can could subset different characters to obtain the
+This format suggests that we could subset different characters to obtain the
 different pieces of information.

-#### Getting a substring
+#### Getting a substring, subsections of a string
 When the data follows a strict pattern as we have seen, it's possible
-to extract the birth month by subsetting specific indices in the character string.
+to extract the birth month by subsetting specific indices in the character string
+(indices are like locations on the string).

 To get the months, we'll write a function that can be applied to each record.
 This means that the function needs to handle the case when the date is missing.
-To capture the empty string case, i.e. `""`, and potentially other cases, we'll
+To capture the empty string case and potentially other cases, we'll
 check if the string has 12 characters before subsetting.
-- In the event that there are not 12 characters, we will return the original string so we can
+Specifically, in the event that
+there are not 12 characters, we will return the original string so we can
 analyze these cases later.

 ```r
 grab_month <- function(date_str){